 - Local congregations: You will learn in the context of a community of faith and meet twice a month to reflect on your experiences with a mentor pastor.

 Just like our on-campus M. Div. program, these program components are also included in the DL program:

 One of the unique things Luther Seminary offers is the possibility for students to attain a concentration while pursuing a M.Div. degree.
-At Luther, six concentrations are offered which include:
+At Luther, seven concentrations are offered which include:

-Essentially, pursuing a concentration entails students choosing to concentrate their electives in either CYF or CML.
-If you have any questions about M.Div. concentrations, please contact Admissions at email@example.com.
+If you have any questions about M.Div. concentrations, consult the current academic catalog for details and please contact Admissions at email@example.com.